-At the altar displays the image of Jesus Christ nailed on the cross.
-Below is a somewhat gold-plated tabernacle with inscription that says: adoro te devote latens deitas.
+At the altar displays the image of Jesus Christ nailed to the cross.
+Below is a somewhat gold-plated tabernacle with an inscription that says: Adoro te devote latens deitas.

 I was a bit disappointed to see Sanctuario de la Immaculada Concepcion.
 I hate banderitas and this place of worship has a few in front.
 It has a very small frontage as well, very unlike the spacious San Nicolas de Tolentino Park.
 Tricycles are parked everywhere, making the place too crowded and untidy.

 The exterior is dominated by red bricks and from each side of the main entrance are the images of St. Paul and St. Peter.
 St. Peter was referred as the head of the Apostles, a title shared with St. Paul, thus may explain the significance of their presence at the main entrance.